Congratulation! You are now ready to self-publish your novel.

 If you personally know someone who bought your book, ask them politely to leave an honest review.

 Remind them that they don’t have to write War and Peace, and they don’t have to give an academic dissertation on your work.
 They simply need to share their opinion.

 *A word of warning*

-There is nothing wrong with gifting someone a copy for an honest review.
+However, there is nothing wrong with gifting someone a copy for them to read and leave an honest review.
 This is what you do with ARCs.
 But anything more than this is unethical and wrong.

 Word of Mouth

 Talk about your book to those who are interested.
 How will people know you have a book out there if you never talk about it?

 I have had several sales thanks to conversations with people who like to read.
 One lady at work asked, “Any suggestions for a good Thriller?”

 I replied with, “Have a look at August–Lost, on Amazon.”